Stern Global Programs: Academics and student profile

 The TRIUM program takes place over 16 months, including 10 weeks out of the office.
 Modules take place in London, New York, Paris, and in two emerging markets.
 In the New York, London, and Paris modules, classes run over two weeks, while those in the emerging markets run over one week.

 Students receive an MBA issued jointly by the three universities.

 The student profile of the recent 2010 class is 65 global executives, whose average age is 40 and who have 15 years of work experience.
 The students represent more than 30 nationalities, and work in a broad range of industries.

 Master of Science in Global Finance

 Master of Science in Global Finance (MSGF) is a joint program between New York University (NYU) Stern School of Business and the Hong Kong University of Science and Technology.

-Academics and student profile

-The MSGF program takes place over 12 months, with modules in Hong Kong, Beijing, and New York.
-There are seven weekend modules in Hong Kong, one weekend class in Beijing, and a two-week module in New York.

-The student profile of the current 2010 class is 48 international executives, whose average age is 32 and who have 8 years of work experience.

 Master of Science in Risk Management Program for Executives

 The Master of Science in Risk Management Program for Executives (MSRM) is an alliance between New York University (NYU) Stern School of Business and the Amsterdam Institute of Finance.